InSight Takes Its First Selfie After Landing On Mars

 Now that the InSight mission has finally made it to the red planet, everyone is excited to see what’s in store for the intrepid spacecraft.

-The first step for the NASA probe is to unstow its robotic arm so it can photograph the landing site in even greater detail over the next few days.
+The first step for the NASA probe is to unstow its robotic arm, so it can photograph the landing site in even greater detail over the next few days.
 These photos are essential to the following step of the mission, as the Mars images will help InSight engineers back home pick the best possible spots for the probe’s scientific instruments.

 The InSight lander is expected to start gathering science data right from the first week of being on Mars, NASA stated in a news release.
 However, the mission’s main science instruments — the Seismic Experiment for Interior Structure (SEIS) and the Heat Flow and Physical Properties Package (HP3) — won’t be deployed for another two to three months.
-To read up on InSight’s mains scientific instruments and the pioneering work that awaits them on Mars, check out this previous Inquisitr article.
+To read up on InSight’s main scientific instruments — and the pioneering work that awaits them on Mars — check out this previous article from the Inquisitr.

-“Landing was thrilling, but I’m looking forward to the drilling,” said InSight principal investigator Bruce Banerdt of NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California.
+“Landing was thrilling, but I’m looking forward to the drilling,” said InSight principal investigator Bruce Banerdt of NASA’s Jet Propulsion Laboratory (JPL).

 “When the first images come down, our engineering and science teams will hit the ground running, beginning to plan where to deploy our science instruments.”